Energy diminishing implicit-explicit Runge--Kutta methods for gradient flows: Concluding Remarks

 \section{Concluding Remarks}

-So far we prove that a class of implicit-explicit Runge--Kutta schemes unconditionally preserve the energy dissipation law for a large family of gradient flows.
-As long as the conditions in our theorems are satisfied by the IMEX RK scheme, it decreases the energy.
-There is no intrinsic restriction for the IMEX RK scheme from these conditions, so higher order schemes are hopeful to derive.
+In this work, we prove that a class of implicit-explicit Runge--Kutta schemes unconditionally preserve the energy dissipation law for a large family of gradient flows by studying the eigenvalues of matrices which depend on the IMEX-RK tableau.
+As long as the conditions in our theorems are satisfied, the IMEX-RK methods produce energy-diminishing numerical solutions independent of the time step size used.
+Convergence analysis based on truncation errors is provided.
+The theoretical predictions are also verified by numerical experiments.

-{\bf Acknowledgements}
+There are two possible directions for future work.
+One is to construct IMEX-RK of order 4 or higher.
+It is pointed out at the end of Section 5 that under the current framework, this task seems difficult.
+Another direction is to extend the IMEX-RK schemes for solving other types of evolution equations satisfying certain stability properties.

+\section{Acknowledgements}

-This work is partially supported by the National Natural Science Foundation of China/Hong Kong RGC Joint Research Scheme (NSFC/RGC 11961160718), and the fund of the Guangdong Provincial Key Laboratory of Computational Science and Material Design (No. 2019B030301001).
-The work of J. Yang is supported by the National Science Foundation of China (NSFC-11871264).
+This work is partially supported by the National Science Foundation of China and Hong Kong RGC Joint Research Scheme (NSFC/RGC 11961160718), and the fund of the Guangdong Provincial Key Laboratory of Computational Science and Material Design (No. 2019B030301001).
+The work of J. Yang is supported by the National Science Foundation of China (NSFC-12271240) and the Shenzhen Natural Science Fund (RCJC20210609103819018).
+T. Tang is supported in part by the Guangdong Provincial Key Laboratory of Interdisciplinary Research and Application for Data Science under UIC 2022B1212010006.